 The majority of Sprinter van conversion companies will suggest that you choose to buy a Sprinter cargo van as your conversion vehicle.
-This is largely because a Sprinter cargo van comes with fewer extras than a crew or passenger Sprinter van (that you may not want and which may get removed as part of the conversion process anyway) and it is available in all the different lengths and roof heights Mercedes offer for Sprinters.
+This is largely because a Sprinter cargo van comes with fewer extras than a Sprinter crew van or passenger van (that you may not want and which may get removed as part of the conversion process anyway) and it is available in all the different lengths and roof heights Mercedes offer for Sprinters.

-If you know you want a 170 EXT, then it has to be a Cargo van, as that is the only model that offers this length.
+If you know you want a 170 EXT, then it has to be a cargo van, as that is the only model that offers this length.

 A cargo van is just that, an empty van, which may have some factory-installed windows (which are usually in the rear doors and sliding door, if installed) or may have no windows.
-Depending on the factory extras your van comes with (assuming you’re not ordering and spec-ing it new yourself), it may have a factory floor with tie-downs, and some cable runs to the rear motion sensor and backup camera, as well as some internal lights.
+Depending on the factory extras your Sprinter van comes with (assuming you’re not ordering and spec-ing it new yourself), it may have a factory floor with tie-downs, and some cable runs to the rear motion sensor and backup camera, as well as some internal lights.
 But that’s about it.

 Plus, if buying new you can add factory extras on to it, to your preference, or at least bear this in mind if shopping around for a pre-owned Sprinter Cargo van, as some will be more basic than others in the driver’s cab and in terms of exterior details.